Big Tings isn’t just a business – it’s a societal movement.

 Build a COMMUNITY where everyone believes in themselves and is motivated to share their gifts with others.

-These connections empower personal growth and overall wellness, enabling us to live in harmony with ourselves, others, and the world around us.
-When each colour in the Rainbow of Connection is strengthened, we build a solid foundation that supports our ability to thrive mentally, physically, and emotionally—creating a flourishing, connected life in all areas.
+These connections guide our personal growth and overall wellness, helping us live in harmony with ourselves, our relationships, and the environment around us.
+When each part of the Moana of Connection is honoured, we build a powerful foundation that allows us to thrive mentally, physically, spiritually, and emotionally—leading to a flourishing and connected life.

 Our Framework